EthanTreg/Spectrum-Machine-Learning/README.md

 This can be done independently; however, the data needs to meet the requirements as mentioned in [Data Requirements](https://github.com/EthanTreg/Spectrum-Machine-Learning/blob/master/README.md#311-data-requirements).
 Alternatively, the script `synthesize_spectra.py` can be used to generate the spectra for you.

 **WARNING**: due to string character limits in fits files, if any paths are too long, they will get truncated, preventing files from being opened correctly.
+**WARNING**: Script can freeze mid-way through generating spectra, currently the cause is unknown.
+If this happens, delete all files that were created from that batch, and resume progress.
+To make finding the files to delete easier, set the `synthetic-number` to a power of 10 as the data to delete won't begin with a 0.

 1. Configure settings in `synthesize_spectra.py config file`:
    * `synthesize` options:
      * `synthetic-number`: _recommended 100,000_, the more, the better, but the slower the training
-     * `spectra-per-batch`: _recommended 100_, program can freeze,
+     * `spectra-per-batch`: _recommended 100_, script can freeze,
        resulting in loss of progress for the current batch
    * `data` options:
      * `spectra-directory`: _real spectra fits files path_
-     * `spectra-names-file`: _spectra names file path_, not required,
+     * `names-path`: _spectra names file path_, not required,
        leave empty if this doesn't exist
    * `model`:
      * `model-name`: _Xspec name of the model_